DOCTOR JOBS IN ALBERTA

 Alberta offers the highest average wages in Canada, has the lowest income brackets, and has moderate housing prices even in its two major cities, Edmonton, and Calgary.
 With highways linking the north and south of the province, it makes travelling to cities and towns more accessible, whether you enjoy the hustle and bustle of cosmopolitan living or the quieter rural communities, this province offers many lifestyle options.

-Key facts about Alberta to consider your relocation:
+Key facts about Alberta to consider for your relocation:

 • Alberta has 3 international airports: YYC Calgary International Airport, Edmonton International Airport (YEG) and McMurray International Airport (YMM) which offers direct and convenient flights to other provinces, daily flights to Ireland, UK, Europe, US, and other international destinations.